Historic Orland business destroyed in fire, power restored - NewsBreak

 actionnewsnow.com

-Power back on for over 2,300 PG&E customers in Anderson area Sunday
+Power back on for over 1,500 PG&E customers in Oroville area Saturday

-ANDERSON, Calif.
-10:53 A.M.
-UPDATE - Power is back on for 2,356 PG&E customers in the Anderson area on Sunday, according to the PG&E outage map.
-The outage map says that power went out at 9:09 a.m., power was restored at around 10:30 a.m.
-The original estimated restoration time was...
+OROVILLE, Calif.
+10:39 A.M.
+UPDATE - Power has been stored for 1,582 PG&E customers in the Oroville area on Saturday, according to the PG&E outage map.
+The outage map says that the power went out at 9:34 a.m.
+The power came back on at around 10:35 a.m.
+The estimated restoration...

 krcrtv.com